Bonnie on Tour

 Bonnie on Tour is a live DVD by Welsh singer Bonnie Tyler.
 It was released in 2006 by Stick Music.
-The DVD contains footage of Tyler performing at La Cigale in Paris, France, at the 2005 Sopot International Song Festival in Poland, and at an open-air concert in Zaragosa, Spain as well as various bonus content.
-The majority of songs featured on the DVD are from Tyler's 2005 album Wings, which had been released during the tour.
+The DVD contains footage of Tyler performing at La Cigale in Paris, France, at the 2005 Sopot International Song Festival in Poland, and at an open-air concert in Zaragosa, Spain on 10 October 2005, as well as various bonus content.

 A CD version of Bonnie on Tour titled Bonnie Tyler Live was released by Stick Music on 9 July 2006.
+It is the first live album by Tyler.
+The set list included songs from Tyler's albums Wings (2005), Simply Believe (2004), Secret Dreams and Forbidden Fire (1986), Faster Than the Speed of Night (1983), Natural Force (1978) and The World Starts Tonight (1977).

 Background

 Tyler embarked on a European tour to support the release of her fifteenth studio album Wings in 2005.
 The album was recorded and produced at the Pasteur Studio in Paris, France and many of the session musicians joined Tyler for a series of concerts.
 The first half of the DVD includes footage from Tyler's concert to celebrate her 54th birthday on 8 June 2005 at La Cigale in Paris.
 Additional concert footage includes her appearance at the Sopot International Song Festival in Poland in September 2005, and a free open air concert at the Fiestas del Pilar in Zaragoza, Spain on 10 October 2005.

 Bonus features include the music video for her 2005 single "Louise" and behind-the-scenes footage on location in Bizerte, Tunisia.